mvargasc85/CompanyRegistrationSmartContract/readme.txt

 We made a video explaining these first five steps of the readme which is in the following youtube address: https://youtu.be/TdtHDq8kENM
 ---

-6-The c / c ++ compilation tools must be installed in npm If it's Linux: sudo apt-get update sudo apt-get install build-essential If it is Windows: we execute the following code as administrator in Windows power Shell: npm install --global --production windows-build-tools.
+6-Install c / c ++ compilation tools: Must be installed in npm If it's Linux: sudo apt-get update sudo apt-get install build-essential If it is Windows: we execute the following code as administrator in Windows power Shell: npm install --global --production windows-build-tools.